domRiddle/ASF/FAQ.md

 ### What interesting features ASF offers that Idle Master does not?

 It depends what you consider "interesting" for you.
-If you plan to idle more accounts than once then the answer is already obvious since ASF allows you to idle all of them with one superior solution, saving resources, hassle, and compatibility issues.
+If you plan to idle more accounts than one then the answer is already obvious since ASF allows you to idle all of them with one superior solution, saving resources, hassle, and compatibility issues.
 However, if you're asking that question then most likely you don't have this particular need, so let's evaluate other benefits that apply to one single account used in ASF.

 First and foremost, you have some built-in features mentioned **[above](#is-it-worth-it-to-use-asf-if-im-currently-using-idle-master-and-it-works-fine-for-me)** that are core for idling regardless of your end-goal, and very often that alone is already enough to consider using ASF.
 But you already know that, so let's move onto some more interesting features: